openline-ai/openline.ai/docs/guides/cli-openline-dev.md

     openline dev [COMMAND]

 COMMANDS:
-    ping            Health check to determine if an openline service is reachable start           Start the openline development server
+    ping            Health check on all Openline services rm              Remove openline app or service
+    start           Start the openline development server
     status          View the current status of all services deployed on development server stop            Stop and tear down the Openline development server